 The other primary concern is the markets that the MiFID II addresses, which are:

 - All retail derivatives

 MiFID II – the revision of the original – was intended to make the rules and regulations surrounding financial markets in the EU clearer and more effective.
-Greater transparency was also a significant concern, which was addressed more firmly by MiFID II.
-Perhaps the most important reason for the creation of MiFID II are the revisions made to fall in line with ever growing and changing technology.
+Greater transparency was also a significant concern.
+Perhaps the most important reasons for the creation of MiFID II are the revisions made to fall in line with ever-growing and changing technology.